mvmprojects/MVM-Kitchen-Sink/Other Topics/AZ-900 Study Notes/AZ-900 study notes.md

 #### Access Control

-Role-based access control (RBAC)
+**Role-based access control (RBAC)**
 Three most commonly used, built-in roles for working with resources are:
 - Owner: can manage everything about the resource
 - Contributor: can do everything except grant other users access to resources
 - Reader: read-only access

-You should start with using the (many) built-in roles, create custom roles only when needed, and always stick with the Least Privilege Principle where users have just enough access privileges to do their jobs and no more than that.
+You should start with using the (many) built-in roles, create custom roles only when needed, and always stick with the *Least Privilege Principle* where users have just enough access privileges to do their jobs and no more than that.

+The Least Privilege Principle is also part of the **Zero Trust concept:** a model used by Microsoft for implementing security that teaches to "never trust, always verify".
+- use least privilege access - limit user access with just-in-time (JIT) and just-enough-access (JEA), risk-based adaptive policies, and data protection measures
+- "assume breach" - verify end-to-end encryption and use analytics to get visibility and drive threat detection
+- verify explicitly - always authenticate and authorize on all available data points, including identity, location, device health and more.

 #### Locks